This is the JMP Live 19.0 help. Other versions include 18.2, 18.1, 18.0, 17.2, 17.1 and 17.0.

 Data Import

-User can upload data that is not in a JMP format to JMP Live, which is converted into a JMP data table.
+User can upload data that is not in a JMP format to JMP Live.
+During the upload process, the data is converted into a JMP data table.

 Tip: Before a user can import data, a Data Admin must set the update method and create a script.
 See Create an Import Script.